Local moving companies in North Dakota

 - HOA rules: Before moving day, you should review your neighborhood or community guidelines to avoid any surprises.

 - State licensing: In Montana, local and intrastate movers need to have a valid Public Service Commission (PSC) number issued by the Montana Department of Transportation (MDOT).
-Double-check that your moving company is properly licensed before booking.
+Make sure your moving company is fully licensed before booking.

-- State regulator: You can verify your Montana moving license on the official state regulator’s website, here.
+- State regulator: You can check your Montana moving license directly on the state regulator’s official website, here.

-- Moving permits: You won’t need a moving permit to relocate to Montana, but you need to check out local parking regulations ahead of moving day.
+- Moving permits: You won’t need a moving permit to relocate to Montana, but you should check local parking regulations ahead of moving day.

-- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
-This way, you can select your moving date and ensure your mail is forwarded to Montana right on time.
+- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so all of your mail will get properly forwarded to Montana.
 Get started here.

-- Mover's insurance: Moving insurance requirements differ from state to state.
-Opt for Released Value Protection, a no-cost option from movers with basic coverage.
+- Mover’s insurance: Opt for Released Value Protection, a no-cost option from movers with basic coverage.
 Movers assume liability for up to 60 cents per pound per item.
 For instance, if your mover lost or damaged a valuable painting weighing 20 pounds, you would only receive $12 (60 cents x 20 pounds).
 To ensure comprehensive coverage for the full value of your items, discuss alternative options with your chosen moving company or consider a third-party insurance provider.

 FAQ